magicoli/woocommerce-bookings-sync-unpaid/readme.txt

 == Description ==

-Allow including unpaid bookings in Google Calendar synchronization, to ensure bookings waiting for payments are already blocked in external calendars.
+Include unpaid bookings in Google Calendar synchronization, to ensure bookings waiting for payments are already blocked in external calendars.

 Useful if your policy is to set an option for booking requests, or if you collect payments later.